-If you’re denied ice assistance benefits, you may apply for an eligibility review.
-To do so, you must:
+If denied ice assistance benefits, fish harvester's may apply for an eligibility review.
+To do so, one must:

-- provide verifiable documentation of your particular extenuating circumstances
+- provide verifiable documentation of the particular extenuating circumstances

 - request a review within 15 days of receiving the denial letter by following instructions contained in the letter